iggygolo/tsunami/RSS_CRON_SETUP.md

 ## Overview

-The `scripts/build-rss.ts` script fetches podcast episodes from Nostr relays and generates a static `rss.xml` file during the build process.
+The `scripts/build-rss.ts` script fetches podcast releases from Nostr relays and generates a static `rss.xml` file during the build process.
 This solves the problem where RSS readers and podcast apps cannot execute JavaScript and therefore can't see the dynamically generated RSS feed.

 ## Script Features

-- ✅ Fetches podcast episodes from multiple Nostr relays
+- ✅ Fetches podcast releases from multiple Nostr relays
-- ✅ Validates episodes according to NIP-54 (podcast episodes)
+- ✅ Validates releases according to NIP-54 (podcast releases)
-- ✅ Handles episode edits and deduplication
+- ✅ Handles releases edits and deduplication
 - ✅ Generates complete RSS feed with iTunes and Podcasting 2.0 tags
 - ✅ Creates health check file for monitoring
 - ✅ Configurable relay URLs and base URL via environment variables